 - Repayment plan where past-due amounts are added to future payments

 If your institution requires full repayment at the end of the 90-day period, this means that the entirety of your missed mortgage payments will be due.

-If you believe you’re eligible for mortgage relief and your participating lender does not provide assistance, you can file a complaint with California’s Department of Business Oversight here.
+If you believe you’re eligible for mortgage relief and your participating lender does not provide assistance, you can file a complaint with California’s Department of Financial Protection and Innovation here.
 You can also contact the office by phone or email:

 If your lender is not on the list of participating institutions, it’s recommended to communicate with them to try to obtain assistance.